Klepsydra (Acropolis)

 It was Stuart and Revett who first identified the free-flowing stream on the face of the hill with the klepsydra mentioned by the ancient authors.
 During the period of Frankish control, the klepsydra was heavily fortified; however, during the long period of Ottoman occupation the well fell into disuse such that the Turkish garrison of the Acropolis was forced to surrender at the siege of 1822 due to the lack of water.
 Kyriakos Pittakis rediscovered the source of the spring, leaving the first written account of the site in 1835.
-Archaeological examination began in earnest with Émile Bturnouf in 1874, and with later development having been cleared from the site Kavvadias uncovered the paved court in 1897.
+Archaeological examination began in earnest with Émile Burnouf in 1874, and with later development having been cleared from the site Kavvadias uncovered the paved court in 1897.
 From 1936 to 1940 the American School of Classical Studies at Athens undertook a campaign of excavation, with this the paved court, fountain house and draw basin were fully exposed.
 It was from this final excavation that it was determined that the spring house had been set into a natural cave which had collapsed sometime in antiquity.
 A shaft was then opened into the well directly accessible from the Acropolis and a new well house constructed above in the Roman period.
 From potsherds recovered it was ascertained that the original Greek fountain house was built not earlier than 475–470 BCE.